 In July 2015 NCB was contracted by Serco to assess a new 75 vehicle fleet, comprising of 5 different vehicle types.
 These 75 vehicles represent the first procurement of new coaching stock in the UK for 30 years and they will be the first to be certified under the Railway (interoperability) Regulations 2011.

-NCB will act as a Notified Body and Designated Body to assure that the design and construction of the vehicles meets the technical subsystem requirements of the Technical Specifications for Interoperability – primarily the ‘Rolling Stock - Locomotive and Passenger Rolling Stock’ Commission Regulation (EU) No 1302/2014.
-NCB will also act as the Assessment Body to review compliance to the Common Safety Methods for Risk Evaluation and Assessment (CSM-RA) Commission Regulation (EC) No 402/2013.
+NCB acted as a Notified Body and Designated Body to assure that the design and construction of the vehicles met the technical subsystem requirements of the Technical Specifications for Interoperability – primarily the ‘Rolling Stock – Locomotive and Passenger Rolling Stock’ Commission Regulation (EU) No 1302/2014.
+NCB also acted as the Assessment Body to review compliance to the Common Safety Methods for Risk Evaluation and Assessment (CSM-RA) Commission Regulation (EC) No 402/2013.

-On this project we’re working closely with CAF and together we’ve generated an interactive ‘Conformance matrix’ which lists the standards that must be conformed to.
-This matrix helps both NCB and CAF to identify and record the progress of the project as each design package is submitted and then reviewed.
+On this project we worked closely with CAF and together we generated an interactive ‘Conformance matrix’ which lists the standards that had to be conformed to.
+This matrix helped both NCB and CAF identify and record the progress of the project as each design package was submitted and then reviewed.

-The project is going well and as it progresses we’re constantly monitoring and adapting to accommodate any changes required by CAF to the design and delivery timescales.
+The project went well and we constantly monitored and adapted to accommodate any changes required by CAF to the design and delivery timescales.

-We’ve also worked with CAF to witness the identification of hazards associated with the project and are we’re making good progress with assessing the conformance to the CSM-RA, which will ultimately lead to a Safety Assessment Report (SAR) being issued.
+We also worked with CAF to witness the identification of hazards associated with the project and assessed the conformance to the CSM-RA, which ultimately led to a Safety Assessment Report (SAR) being issued.

-On completion of the conformance assessment we’ll issue the completed Technical File to the client, which they will then submit to the Office of Road and Rail (ORR) to gain authorisation for the new service in April 2018.
+On completion of the conformance assessment we issued the completed Technical File to the client on 4th October, which they will now submit to the Office of Road and Rail (ORR) to gain authorisation for the new fleet to enter service in early 2019.